-With solidarity, apathy and a few songs, Ukraine’s ‘unity day’ reflects a weary nation
+With solidarity, apathy and a few songs, Ukraine’s ‘Unity Day’ reflects a weary nation

 Schools called assemblies for students to sing the anthem while holding blue-and-yellow balloons — the colors of the Ukrainian flag.
 In the far western city of Lviv, about two dozen staffers of a government office came outside to sing in traditional Ukrainian garb.

-At Ukraine’s national parliament, small business owners who have gathered for weeks to oppose potential changes to the country’s tax and retail laws, paused in their protests to join in the moment of unity Wednesday morning.
+At Ukraine’s national parliament, small business owners who have gathered for weeks to oppose potential changes to the country’s tax and retail laws paused in their protests to join in the moment of unity Wednesday morning.

-“We sang the anthem as Ukrainians first,” said one of the protesters.
+“We sang the anthem as Ukrainians first,” one of the protesters said.
 “But we still have to fight for our businesses.”

-Yes, the threat of war is a worry, said protester Yana Kuchery.
-But not even Russia is the main worry for Ukrainians struggling to recover from the pandemic, inflation, spiking electric bills and the prospect of higher taxes.
+Yes, the threat of war is a worry, protester Yana Kuchery said.
+But not even Russia is the main worry for Ukrainians struggling to recover from the coronavirus pandemic, inflation, spiking electric bills and the prospect of higher taxes.

-Kuchery, who owns a Kyiv coffee shop, said the United States and European leaders have made it harder on Ukrainians by pulling out the embassy staffs and fanning fears of invasion.
+Kuchery, who owns a Kyiv coffee shop, said the United States and European leaders have made it harder on Ukrainians by pulling out their embassy staffs and fanning fears of invasion.

 “If you want to support Ukraine, why leave?” she asked.
 “You should be standing with here today on Unity Day.”